Report – Offices and Ways of Working After the Pandemic

 However, the extent of teleworking and the amount of work being carried out remotely grew much higher overnight.
 Also for those who’d seen their desk as the central place for work before the pandemic, there was suddenly no alternative than to change, at least temporarily.

-Questions were raised within organizations, such as:
+Questions were raised within organisations, such as:

 • How would business change as the physical distance between co-workers increased?